EJGibson/IdeaFactory/chapter1.md

 * access your colleagues' expertise - ready-made consultants
 * (and build your network in the process)

-So far I've worked on Social Media audience building - and the massaging of an online brand.
-Twitter, something I set up in an Elsevier social media workshop back in 2013, was mostly dormant until I started engaging around the 2015 Nepal earthquake back in April.
-Impressed by the results, I started to Tweet here and there - using it as a record of articles I felt were interesting.
-I used this strategy, also, because it was risk-free.
-I had no followers - my content didn't have to matter much.
+So we started with Social Media audience building - and the massaging of an online brand.
+Twitter, something originally set up in a corporate social media workshop back in 2013, was mostly dormant until engagement picked up around the 2015 Nepal earthquake back in April.
+Impressed by the results, it cropped up here and there - used as a record of interesting articles.
+It was also a risk-free, benefit-full learning experience: without many followers, mistakes are easily forgiven.
+Experimentation is reasonable.
 I discovered hashtags were useful and began including those (it was helpful to follow those via search around the earthquake).

+The process went something like this:

+* sign up
+* listen and watch
+* engage a bit ("Hello, World!"
+I read this!
+With link, no hashtags, and there you have it)
+* "Hey, hashtags are good"
+* "Hey, mentions are good"
+* "Hey, DM's anyone?"
+* MMM, buffer, Crowdfire, Topsy, etc. etc.

 I started getting more serious about social media (Twitter emphasis) when the campaigns I was managing at work became more engaged in those channels.
 I needed to engage and be there, as well.
 So I met with a colleague at work (Social Media/Community Marketing Manager) to get the basics down.
 I proposed my own Handle at work - read all our Corporate Social Media guidelines to get familiar with the core brand alignment, and got to work.